Longan-Labs/Arduino_CAN_BUS_MCP2515/README.md

 Help and Support
 ==============
 This is primarily for non-bug related issues: Please start a *new thread* in an appropriate area at Seeedstudio forums or Arduino.cc forums and then send me (coryjfowler) a link through the PM system, my user name is the same as it is here.
-I will receive an email about the PM and generally get to it with-in a week or less.
+I will receive an email about the PM.
 Keep in mind, I do this in my spare time.

 *Happy Coding!*